ZhuoyiZhan/probability-and-inference-portfolio/01-roulette-simulation/writeup.md

     ledger[i,] <- one_play(ledger[i-1,], max_wager)
     # i is this time, i-1 refer to the last game.
 By calling one_play() with last game, this step keeps recording every game played.
     if(stopping_rule(ledger[i,], winning_threshold)) break
-  } #this will check if the plyyer reaches stopping rules.
+  } #this will check if the player reaches stopping rules.
 If yes then stop.
   # Return non-empty portion of ledger
   ledger[2:i, ]
 }